castorini/anserini/docs/regression-tuna.md

 ## Invocations

-The scripts and the end-to-end experiments they replicate are as follows:
+Here's how to run the end-to-end experiments:

 ### Newswire